m29k/alumni-connect-app/README.md

 # Alumni Connect App

 Welcome to the Alumni Connect App, a Flutter-based mobile application that facilitates seamless communication and connection among the alumni of our esteemed college.
-This app comes equipped with features designed to enhance your alumni experience.
+This app comes equipped with features designed to enhance your alumni experience

 ## Features